 All Three chlamydia species have the ability to cause pneumoniae.
 Therefore, infected hosts will test positive for sexually transmitted disease chlamydia with exception of chlamydia pneumoniae.
 Hosts that are infected with chlamydia pneumoniae will most likely test negative for the sexually transmitted disease chlamydia trachomatis, since the bacteria is confined to only the lungs and is acquired through community contact.
 However, once the chlamydia pneumoniae bacteria is introduced to the genitals by the carrying host, it will develop into chlamydia trachomatis.
 The host carrying C. pneumoniae may pass on the bacteria through oral sex which within three weeks developes into chlamydia trachomatis.
 Chlamydia pneumoniae on average may take up to three weeks before any symptoms are noticed.
 The host carrying chlamydia pheumoniae will test negative for chlamydia trachomatis since the chlamydia bacteria is only in the lungs, but the infected partner will test positive for chlamydia trachomatis in about three weeks.
 Afterwhich, if both partners continue to have unsafe sex, both will test positive for chlamydia trachomatis and chlamydia pneumoniae.

 In 2006 The American Academy of Pediatrics revealed that nearly 53,000 children under the age of 15 were reported to be infected with chlamydia pneumoniae.
 Majority of this number comes from states that are high in population which come from South America and the Caribbean.
 In 2007 there were over 300,000 new reported cases of chlamydia pneumoniae in the United States.
-According to the American Medical Association, nearly 50,000 chlamydia trachomatis infections are a direct result of chlamydia pneumoniae.
+According to the

 Causes and symptoms